 Read below in the Maintenance section for more about AirDoctor 3000 filters and the necessity to change the filters; read below in the Maintenance section.

 What is ion on AirDoctor?

 Nowadays, many air purifiers have an ionizer function, and AirDoctor 3000 is no exception.
-The ionizer electrically charges air molecules and is invented to help filter to remove microbes, aerosols, and other particles from the air.
+The ionizer electrically charges air molecules and is invented to help filter and remove microbes, aerosols, and other particles from the air.

 Does AirDoctor release ozone?